-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

 In eastern Washington state, Shawn Reed, an ER nurse at MultiCare Valley Hospital, said she is sacrificing her own hours for people who need the money more.

-"When I look at a nurse...who's pregnant with her third child and I know she's going to need hours now, I am willing to fall on that sword," Reed said.
+"When I look at a nurse ... who's pregnant with her third child and I know she's going to need hours now, I am willing to fall on that sword," Reed said.
 "I can do it here and there, but I certainly can't do it long term."

 The Emergency Nurses Association (ENA) has created a relief fund for its members who are struggling financially.
 Hundreds of their members have already applied for help.

-"Looking at it from a long term perspective, you have to worry about the profession and what's the impact on the profession," said Mike Hastings, the president of ENA.
+"Looking at it from a long-term perspective, you have to worry about the profession and what's the impact on the profession," said Mike Hastings, the president of ENA.

 A question of funding

-The federal government has been distributing a portion of the $100 billion Provider Relief Fund to hospitals and other providers, as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The federal government has been distributing a portion of the $100 billion Provider Relief Fund to hospitals and other providers, as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 Among the funding is a $10 billion allocation each for rural hospitals and pandemic hot spots.

 Nickels, of the AHA, says it's too early to tell the effect of emergency federal funding targeted for hospitals, and whether those funds will help hospitals retain workers.

-But Randi Weingarten, president of the American Federation of Teachers, which is also the nation's second largest nurses' union, says it's clear the federal funding is far from enough.
+But Randi Weingarten, president of the American Federation of Teachers, which is also the nation's second-largest nurses' union, says it's clear the federal funding is far from enough.
 The union has identified at least 200 hospitals nationwide cutting worker hours, mostly in the form of furloughs, according to Weingarten.

 Even as the pandemic tapers off in some places, hospital revenue losses will take time to correct, especially because hospitals may face a potential "payer mix" problem before Americans go back to work.
 Many people who lose their jobs will also lose employer-sponsored health insurance, and those private plans reimburse providers at much higher rates than publicly funded plans like Medicaid and Medicare.